Seong-Hyun-0224/Seong-Hyun-0224/README.md

 # Profile

 ### 1. Education / Major
-2019.03. ~ , student at SangMyung University in Seoul / Department of *Human-centered Artificial Intelligence*.
+2019.03. ~ 2025.02., student at SangMyung University in Seoul / Department of the *Human-centered Artificial Intelligence*.
+2025.02. ~ present, Master course student at graduate school in DGIST / Department of the *Interdisciplinary Studies of Artificial Intelligence*.

 ### 2. Computer License skills (Acquisition date / registration authority)
 * python master - *3rd class(2022.07.15. / KAIT)*